babyfaceEasy/supermetrics_assignment/README.md

 ## Dependencies

+You should be running PHP 7.4 and available touse command line

 * `guzzlehttp/guzzle` - to make API calls
 * `symfony/cache` - not to disturb the API much
 * `vlucas/phpdotenv` - to keep some config data out of files